YC-backed Djamo is building a financial super app for consumers in Francophone Africa – TechCrunch

 Frustrated by the unpleasant banking experiences they and many millennials faced in the country, Bourgi and Bamba launched Djamo last year to challenge the banking industry status quo.

-“Banking services are really difficult to access here, and we saw that as a huge opportunity,” Djamo CEO Bourgi said to TechCrunch.
+“Banking services are really difficult to access here, and we saw that as a huge opportunity,” Djamo CEO Bourgi told TechCrunch.
 “Since day one, we wanted to design a mobile-first platform that could break into the masses and our combined experience building mass-market consumer products was very critical to launching Djamo.”

 According to Bourgi, the country’s millennials are trying to create relations with technology companies and be served differently from the norm.
-So, Djamo is providing this audience with a better front end experience and faster customer service.
+So, Djamo is providing this audience with a better front-end experience and faster customer service.

 Rather than offering a one-size-fits-all approach, they focused on accommodating multiple layers tailored to different user needs.
-Whether it’s affording Ivorians the luxury to pay for online services like Amazon, Alibaba, or Netflix, or providing VISA debit cards in a timely fashion, these tailored approaches have made Djamo grow organically via word of mouth.
+Whether it’s affording Ivorians the luxury to pay for online services like Amazon, Alibaba or Netflix, or providing Visa debit cards in a timely fashion, these tailored approaches have made Djamo grow organically via word of mouth.

 And why not?
 Before Djamo came along, the CEO says people would need to go to their bank branches and stay in long queues to get their cards or even load them with credit.
 Djamo relieves that stress and even allows customers to use their cards with zero fees in a wide range of services.